Quackit Logo

 The CSS appearance property enables web authors to change the appearance of HTML elements to resemble native User Interface (UI) controls.

-Note that at the time of writing, the appearance property had been dropped from the CSS3 draft specification, however, these are the values that had been proposed.
-You might also like to see the possible values for the -webkit-appearance property.
+Note that at the time of writing, the appearance property had been dropped from the CSS3 draft specification, however, these are the values that had been proposed, and it's possible that the property may be revised in the future.

 icon